Isabella of England, Holy Roman Empress, Queen of Sicily

 Isabella had four siblings:

-On October 18, 1216, when Isabella was only two years old, her father King John died leaving his elder son Henry, a nine-year-old, to inherit his throne in the midst of the First Barons’ War (1215–17), in which a group of rebellious barons supported by a French army, made war on King John because of his refusal to accept and abide by the Magna Carta.
-In July of 1217, Isabella’s mother Isabella of Angoulême left England and returned to France to assume control of her inheritance in the County of Angoulême, basically abandoning her children by King John.
-In 1220, she married Hugh X of Lusignan, Count of La Marche with whom she had nine children, who were Isabella’s half-siblings.
+On October 18, 1216, when Isabella was only two years old, her father King John died leaving his elder son Henry, a nine-year-old, to inherit his throne amid the First Barons’ War (1215–17), in which a group of rebellious barons supported by a French army, made war on King John because he refused to accept and abide by the Magna Carta.
+In July 1217, Isabella’s mother Isabella of Angoulême left England, returning to France to assume control of her inheritance in the County of Angoulême, basically abandoning her children by King John.
+In 1220, Isabella of Angoulême married Hugh X of Lusignan, Count of La Marche with whom she had nine children, who were Isabella’s half-siblings.
 Two-year-old Isabella was left in charge of her nurse Margaret Bisset.

-At the beginning of July, escorted by the Archbishop of Cologne and the Bishop of Exeter, Isabella started her week-long journey to the city of Worms to meet her groom.
+In the beginning of July, escorted by the Archbishop of Cologne and the Bishop of Exeter, Isabella started her week-long journey to the city of Worms to meet her groom.
 40-year-old Friedrich was immediately charmed by his 21-year-old bride.
-On July 15, 1235, in Worms Cathedral in the presence of clergy, nobility, dukes, and kings, Isabella of England married Friedrich II, Holy Roman Emperor, and Isabella was crowned Holy Roman Empress, Queen of Germany and Sicily.
+On July 15, 1235, in Worms Cathedral in the presence of clergy, nobility, dukes, and kings, Isabella of England married Friedrich II, Holy Roman Emperor and was crowned Holy Roman Empress, Queen of Germany and Sicily.

 After four days of wedding festivities, Isabella and Friedrich left for their honeymoon at the Imperial Palace in Haguenau, Alsace (now in France).
 It was at this point that Isabella had to say her farewells to the English contingent.
 Only two of her ladies were allowed to remain, her nurse Margaret Bisset and her servant Katherine.
 Isabella rarely appeared in public and had no political influence.
 She lived in seclusion mostly at the castle in Noventa Padovana, near Venice and Padua in present-day Italy.